Driver Pull Notice Program

 Drivers employed by the University with a valid US driver’s license must complete the driver training and form located here.
-A release form must also be signed and sent in to Anthony Retort at Office of Accounting & Business Services, LMN 3rd Floor.
+A release form must also be signed and sent in to Melissa Diaz at Office of Accounting & Business Services, LMN 3rd Floor.
 The release form can be found here.

-· Students and volunteers should also complete the driver training and form located here.
+All drivers should also complete the driver training and form located here.
 The driver's record must be in compliance with the provisions stated herein.
 Please allow up to 3 weeks for processing by the DMV.
 If the driver needs to be cleared prior to the allotted 3 weeks a copy of their driving record can be individually acquired at the Department of Motor Vehicles.
-A copy of the attained record should be forwarded to Anthony Retort, Risk Analyst at x5899, Office of Accounting and Business Services.
+A copy of the attained record should be forwarded to usftravel.

 The following guidelines shall be used when designating authorized drivers.
 Any violation of these guidelines will be cause for review of one's driving record and/or revocation of University driving privileges:

-· Drivers must read and understand the provisions of the Vehicular Use Policy this needs to link to document once ready
+- Drivers must read and understand the provisions of the Vehicular Use Policy

 The University carries blanket liability insurance on University vehicles to protect against bodily injury or damage to property of others.
 The University funds the repair or replacement cost of University vehicles, less a $250 deductible - borne by the department responsible for the vehicle.
 A USF insurance information card should be stored in the glove compartment of University vehicles.